mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Remove

-A Remove proposal requests that the member with KeyPackageID `removed` be removed from the group.
+A Remove proposal requests that the member with KeyPackageRef `removed` be removed from the group.

 ~~~~~
 struct {
-    KeyPackageID removed;
+    KeyPackageRef removed;
 } Remove;
 ~~~~~